 When does the Census begin?

-Census questionnaires will be available on March 12, 2020.
-Expect to get a postcard reminder from the Census Bureau in early March.
+The Census begins March 12th and will run through Aug.
+14, 2020.
 Census Day is April 1, 2020.
 Your answers to census questions should reflect your household information on that day.

 How do I complete the Census?